Ski fitness in Courchevel

 See our selection of Courchevel spas to find a sports massage near you.

 Ease in and out of skiing on the slopes with these simple exercises.
-You should incorporate warm up and cool down periods when skiing; you can use gentle versions of some of these exercises to loosen up before your first run, ideally after you've walked to the slopes to get the blood flowing.
+You should incorporate warm up and cool down periods for any kind of exercise.

 In reality when in resort this doesn't always happen but in Courchevel you can make the most of a walk to the lift.
-Even little things that you can do while you are standing around will help such as circling shoulders and hips, bringing knees up to hug your chest, rotating your ankles (just try not to wave your ski poles around at the same time, you won’t make yourself popular…)
+Even little things that you can do while you're standing around will help such as circling shoulders and hips, bringing knees up to hug your chest, rotating your ankles (just try not to wave your ski poles around at the same time, you won’t make yourself popular).

 If you haven't been able to do some warm ups then start the day slowly by taking it easy with your first few runs.